 PC 136.1 (b)(1)

-AF: PC § 136.1(b)(1) is an AF as obstruction of justice if a sentence of a year or more is imposed.
-2Cordero-Garcia v.
+The Ninth Circuit held that PC 136.1(a), (b), and (c) all are AFs as obstruction of justice if a sentence of a year or more is imposed.
+3Cordero-Garcia v.
 Garland, 105 F.4th 1168 (9th Cir.
 2024), citing Pugin v.
 Garland, 599 U.S. 600 (2023).
+See also, Godoy-Aguilar v.
+Garland, 125 F.4th 985 (9th Cir.
+2025).

-The Ninth Circuit held that this decision is retroactive and also applies to convictions entered before June 22, 2023 – the date of the Supreme Court’s decision in Pugin.
-3Cordero Garcia, 105 F.4th at 1173 n.
+The Ninth Circuit held that this decision is retroactive and applies to convictions entered before June 22, 2023 – the date of the Supreme Court’s decision in Pugin.
+4Cordero Garcia, 105 F.4th at 1173 n.
 5 (9th Cir.
-2024) (rejecting Cordero Garcia’s retroactivity argument and finding that the Supreme Court’s decision in Pugin was based on a plain reading of the statute and therefore raised no retroactivity concerns).
+2024) (rejecting Cordero Garcia’s retroactivity argument and finding that the Supreme Court’s decision in Pugin was based on a plain reading of the statute and therefore raised no retroactivity concerns).If a year or more sentence is needed, consider safer pleas such as PC 236/237, 459/460(a) or (b), 487, 591, possession of a weapon, or probably 207.
+(But if the client is not an LPR or was not admitted to the U.S with a visa, 459 or 487 will subject them to mandatory detention.
+See Overview: Mandatory Detention)

 If a lot of time and a strike is required, consider making 136.1(b)(1) the subordinate felony with a sentence of 8 months.
 See other ways to structure sentences for immigration purposes at § N.4 Sentence.

-See further discussion of Pugin at Advice to PC 32, above, and at ILRC, Obstruction of Justice: Pugin and California Offenses (July 2023) (but note that the Ninth Circuit held that Pugin will be applied retroactively).
+See further discussion of Pugin at Advice to PC 32, and at ILRC, Obstruction of Justice: Pugin and California Offenses (July 2023) (but note that the Ninth Circuit held that Pugin will be applied retroactively).